 And that was when I saw it.
 The face staring back at me on the ID card.
 I took one quick glance up at the tall, light skinned, blonde guy standing in front of me…he had a shit grin spreading from ear to ear…I quickly looked back down at the ID… is this guy freaking serious?
 I thought to myself.

 The face of the person staring back at me from the ID card….was Asian.
-And looked nothing…I repeat…nothing like the tall blonde guy standing a foot in front of me.
+And looked nothing…I repeat…nothing like the tall blonde guy standing a foot in front of me (come to find out later on – it was the ID of one of his teammates).

 I quickly murmured “Yea its him…how can’t you tell its him?
 Now can we just get through?”